WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step2-Choose-the-shape-trinket/README.md

 now add similar lines for the other two turtles.

-Run the code and you should see your three choice turtles.
+Run the code and you should see your three 'choose' turtles.
 Adjust your x and y coordinates if you want.

-## Clicking on the "choose" turtles
+## Clicking on the 'choose' turtles

 In Scratch we often use a "when this sprite clicked" block to make something happen when the sprite is clicked.